jacecotton/tcds/docs/src/theming/index.md

 *This section is primarily intended for developers and content management experts.
 Designers should refer to the [Site Style Guide](https://texaschildrens.sharepoint.com/sites/MPRPSharedFiles/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FMPRPSharedFiles%2FShared%20Documents%2FWeb%2FProjects%2FRazorfish1%2FDesign%20Files%2FWebsite%20Style%20Guide%2FTC%5FSiteStyleGuide%2Epdf&parent=%2Fsites%2FMPRPSharedFiles%2FShared%20Documents%2FWeb%2FProjects%2FRazorfish1%2FDesign%20Files%2FWebsite%20Style%20Guide) as the authoritative reference.*

-This section documents default styles applied to bare HTML elements, as well as the CSS tokens (*custom properties*) that can be configured to adjust the theme for different Texas Children's properties.
-[Components](/components) and [templates](/templates) also provide CSS tokens for subtheming.
+This section documents default styles applied to bare HTML elements, as well as the corresponding CSS tokens (*custom properties*) that can be configured to adjust the theme for different Texas Children's properties.
+[Components](/components) and [templates](/templates) also document their own CSS tokens for subtheming.
 See [Identity &sect; Design tokens](/identity#design-tokens) for an overview of how design tokens work.

 ## Guidance
 **Only create subthemes for distinct properties**, *not* sub-entities within a single property.